Adeyomola/aws-elastic-beanstalk-express-js-sample/README.md

-# AWS Elastic Beanstalk Node.js Sample App
+# Continuous Integration and Continuous Delivery Using AWS CodeBuild, AWS CodePipeline, and AWS BeanStalk

 This repository contains a sample Node.js web application built using [Express](https://expressjs.com/), meant to be used as part of the AWS DevOps Learning Path.
+It also contains a buildspec for the same Node.js web app.

-## Security
+## Pipeline Automation with AWS CodePipeline

-See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.
+## Build and Test with AWS CodeBuild

-## License
+## Continuous Delivery - Manual Review

-This library is licensed under the MIT-0 License.
-See the LICENSE file.
+## Deployment with AWS BeanStalk